thitiratratrat/Thitiratratrat/README.md

 ### Hellooo :)

-I'm a software engineering student with a passion in finding the most optimized, scalable solutions and best practices.
+I'm a software engineering student with an interest in finding the most optimized, scalable solutions and best practices.

 <!--